Wildfire Mitigation and Response (PDF)

 According to a 2023 Joint Economic Committee analysis, wildfires cost the United States between $394 billion and $893 billion yearly, and costs are expected to continue to rise.
 In addition to the risks that wildfires pose to communities, public health and safety, and the economy, they also pose a substantial risk to electric grid reliability and electric utilities’ financial stability.
 Public power utilities across the country, particularly in the West, have been impacted by the devastation caused by wildfires.
 APPA expects more parts of the United States will be affected as the rate of wildfires increases in historically deemed low-risk areas by the Federal Emergency Management Agency.

 Electric utilities encounter delays in federal permitting and processes for wildfire mitigation, grid hardening, and recovery actions that protect their infrastructure and the communities they serve.
-Federal delays in permitting for vegetation management and hazard tree removal around power line rights-of-way (ROW) on federal lands hamper the ability of public power utilities to respond to wildfire emergencies quickly.
-Utilities also experience delays for access roads to bring equipment to power line ROW for vegetation management and general maintenance, as well as issues with hardening the grid through actions, such as replacing wooden poles with metal poles or undergrounding electric lines.
-It takes months, and sometimes even years, for approval to remove a single hazard tree before a fire season, let alone implementing a comprehensive vegetation management plan that includes continued power line maintenance on federal land.
+Federal permitting delays for vegetation management and hazard tree removal around power line ROW on federal lands hamper public power utilities’ ability to respond quickly to wildfire emergencies.
+Utilities also experience delays in accessing roads to bring in equipment for vegetation management and general maintenance, as well as issues hardening the grid through actions, such as replacing wooden poles with metal poles or undergrounding electric lines.
+It takes months, and sometimes even years, to obtain approval to remove a single hazard tree before

 In addition to issues with federal policy implementation, wildfires and their associated liabilities can cause utilities financial distress and bankruptcy.
 Utilities are often sued for wildfire damages even if the utility equipment does not cause a fire.
-Smaller public power utilities struggle to afford the claims and damages leveraged against them in civil proceedings, regardless of the cause of a wildfire.
+Smaller public power utilities struggle to afford the claims and damages leveraged against them in civil proceedings, regardless of the cause of the wildfire.
 Due to liability concerns, many insurers do not cover wildfire damage for utilities in some fire-prone regions of the country.

 Administrative Action